St Peter’s Basilica is one of the largest churches in the world.

 The imposing dome can only be reached by climbing up the 421 steps to reach the top.

-The stairs are not an easy climb for they are narrow and there is no space for railings.
+The stairs are not easy because they are narrow, and there is no space for railings.
 There is just one rope, which you can hold for support while climbing.

-In recent times, an elevator has been installed which helps you save 171 steps.
-Now if you use the elevator you only must walk up 250 steps.
+Recently, an elevator was installed which helps you save 171 steps.
+Now, if you use the elevator, you only must walk up 250 steps.

 9. The colonnade has about 140 statues